Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 What Is CoQ10 (Ubiquinol)?

-The strongest clinical evidence comes from heart failure research.
-A landmark trial of 420 patients with severe heart failure found that 300mg of CoQ10 daily for two years cut major cardiovascular events nearly in half compared to placebo, and reduced cardiovascular mortality.
-Systematic reviews have confirmed this benefit.
+The heart failure research is where CoQ10 looks strongest.
+That landmark trial of 420 patients with severe heart failure found 300mg daily for two years cut major cardiovascular events nearly in half versus placebo, and lowered cardiovascular mortality.
+Systematic reviews have backed up the finding.

 Does It Work?
 The Evidence